Discipleship School Mission Trip Recap

-This Friday, our Discipleship School returned from their 2-week long Mission Trip to Turkey.
-Our students spend half a month in a beautiful southern Turkish city, sharing the gospel, praying for the sick, enjoying Turkish culture and growing together.
+This Friday, our Discipleship School returned from their 2-week long Mission Trip to the Middle East.
+Our students spent half a month in a beautiful city sharing the gospel, praying for the sick, enjoying the culture and growing together.

-Turkey, a predominantly Muslim country, is similar to America in that many Turks claim their religion in name but less in practice.
+The country where they were visiting is a predominantly Muslim country, but similar to America in that many locals claim their religion in name but less in practice.
 So though very different from America, there were many similarities in the way our team shared.
 The focus of our time was to be lead by the Holy Spirit as we went throughout the city and to seek out spiritual conversations with the locals.

 It was amazing to watch the Holy Spirit powerfully orchestrate encounters with hungry people.
-Below are just a few testimonies from our time in Turkey:
+Below are just a few testimonies from our time:

 A Gift in Disguise